Join the cause

 The Alzheimer’s Association invites you to become an Alzheimer advocate.
 Join us and speak up for the needs and rights of people with Alzheimer’s disease and their families.

 Add your voice to ours — become an advocate today.

 Use your VOICE on March 17, 2016 to help create a Dementia Capable Wisconsin.

 As the number of people living with Alzheimer's disease and dementia increases, it is more important than ever that our message about the Alzheimer's epidemic be heard.
 Join us to become educated about the issues, learn new skills network with fellow advocates and take our message direct to our state legislators.

 Capitol Lakes Retirement Center

 333 W. Main Street

-Attendees will be responsible for transportation to Madison.
-If you are looking for a car pool or are available to drive please let us know when you register.
-Registration is due by Wednesday March 5th.
+Attendees are responsible for transportation to Madison.
+If you are looking to car pool or available to drive let us know when you register.

 Alzheimer advocates play an important role in improving the quality of care and quality of life for people with Alzheimer’s disease and their families by working to improve dementia care and services; improve access to community-based care; improve quality care in residential settings; and expand funding for research and public programs serving people with dementia.

 - Receive regular updates about current legislative and public policy issues.